What to expect from an EP assessment

 Initial Contact

-All services begin with a brief free telephone call between Gemma and the parent/guardian who will be asked initial questions about their concerns so that together a way forward can be agreed.
+All services begin with a brief free telephone call between Gemma and the parent/carer who will be asked initial questions about their concerns so that together a way forward can be agreed.

 Observation & Consultation

-If an observation & consultation are agreed, Gemma will arrange a date to visit the child, along with time to meet with parents/school staff.
-Gemma will supply notes from this visit to the parents/guardians (and school staff with consent) within two weeks of the meeting summarising the observation, details of the consultation and any agreed actions and next steps.
+If an observation & consultation are agreed, a date to visit the child and a time to meet with parents and school staff will be agreed.
+You will receive EP Consultation Notes within three weeks of the visit & meeting summarising the observation, details of the consultation, any agreed actions and next steps.
 This is not a full EP report.

 Full EP Assessment

-During any individual assessment, Gemma will welcome the child to the assessment and explain to them the purpose of the meeting, aiming to minimise any anxieties they may have.
-She will work at the child’s pace, giving them breaks as needed.
-School staff and parents are not present during the assessment but Gemma will offer brief feedback at the end of the meeting.
+During any individual assessment, the child/young person will be welcomed to the assessment and explained the purpose of the meeting, aiming to minimise any anxieties they may have.
+The assessment will progress at the child’s pace, with breaks as needed.
+The assessment usually lasts 2-4 hours depending on the child/young person.
+School staff and parents/carers are not present during the assessment but they will be offered brief feedback at the end of the meeting.

-The child’s parent/guardian will receive an electronic EP Report within three weeks of the assessment.
-There will be an opportunity for them to provide any feedback on the report if they believe there are any factual errors.
-The report will contain any agreed actions from all meetings and recommendations to support the child at home and/or school.
-These may include strategies, interventions or provisions necessary to support their learning, development and wellbeing.
-If necessary, Gemma will suggest referral to other services.
+Parents/carers will receive an electronic EP Report within three weeks of the assessment.
+There will be an opportunity for them to provide any feedback on the report if they believe there are any factual errors and to ask any questions.
+The report will contain any agreed actions from all meetings and recommendations for home and/or school.
+These may include strategies, interventions or provisions necessary to support the child/young person's learning, development and well-being.
+If necessary, signposting to other professionals (e.g. therapists/paediatricians) will be provided.

 Feedback Meetings & Reviews

-If requested, Gemma can arrange a feedback meeting with the parents/guardian and school staff following receipt of the EP report.
-This allows adults to ask any follow up questions based on the EP report and provides an opportunity to develop an action plan for implementing the recommendations.
+If requested, Gemma can arrange a feedback meeting with the parents/carer and school staff within one month of receipt of the EP report.
+This allows adults to ask any follow-up questions based on the EP report and provides an opportunity to develop an action plan for implementing the recommendations.

 Subsequent review meetings can be scheduled to discuss progress or further concerns, with an additional fee agreed.